openshift/assisted-service/docs/Kube-API.md

 Selecting a specific OCP release version is done using a ClusterImageSet, see documentation [here](kube-api-select-ocp-versions.md).

 The AgentClusterInstall reflects the Cluster/Installation status through Conditions.

+Deletion of AgentClusterInstall will trigger the `agentclusterinstall .agent-install.openshift.io/ai-deprovision` finalizer pre-deletion logic, which will deregister the backend cluster and delete all the related Agent CRs.

 More details on conditions is available [here](kube-api-conditions.md)